mk-fg/git-nerps/README.rst

 Tool to encrypt and manage selected files (or parts of files) under git repository.

-Uses .gitattributes and git configuration options in general for configuration, PyNaCl encryption (nacl crypto_box) and python scripts/tools to tie it all together.
+Uses PyNaCl encryption (nacl crypto_box), gitattributes and git-config for configuration storage, which is partly shared with git.

+All the stuff is implemented as one python script, which has different commands.
+See --help output for a full list of these.